NicoleLCoonen/uww-device-network/README.md

 help of student library staff members, who took on the responsibilities of data verification and entry.
 It would be unfair not to give them their due credit for their work, which they performed admirably and to the highest degree of accuracy.

-Clark Heideman
+Clark Heideman,
-Louisa Latimer
+Louisa Latimer,
-Eriana Thomas
+Eriana Thomas,
-Maddi Burclaw
+Maddi Burclaw,
-Sofia Maglio
+Sofia Maglio,
+and
 Anna Zickus

 I also recieved invaluable guidance from my colleague, Branden McCready.